corbosman/laravel-passport-claims/readme.md

     | JWT Claim Classes
     |--------------------------------------------------------------------------
     |
-    | Here you can add an array of classes that will be each be called to add
+    | Here you can add an array of classes that will each be called to add
     | claims to the passport JWT token.
 See the readme for the interface that
     | these classes should adhere to.
     |